spencerday/csc323W21-Lab4/README.md

 -Do Tasks I & II together, as Task III and IV depend on correct implementations of transaction blocks and Nodes.

--Divide last two tasks, conquer, and consult each other to overcome any obstacles.
+-Divide and conquer last two tasks, and consult each other to overcome any obstacles.

 -Write unit tests for all functions